qwergram/fancyremote/README.md

 # fancyremote
   A python powered monitor for any azure or remote computer

+  Coded with love by Norton Pengra

 # Setup with your remote computer
 Decide what port what you're going to use to connect to this remote terminal.
 By default the terminal uses port `8080`